pmarathe25/Project-Vyasa/README.md

 ```
 namas-kr> to bow, to pay homage
 nara (m) man
+uttama (adj) highest, best
 ```

+*Note: In the real codebase, unlike in this example, words are split* *into separate files based on their first letter.*

-## Transliteration
+## Transliteration Methodology

 The goal of the special transliteration format used here is to be friendly to English keyboards and quick to type.
-Some of the general principles are:
+The general principles are:

 - Double a vowel to lengthen it: `i` -> `इ/i`, `ii` -> `ई/ī`.
 - Compound vowels are preserved in their original form: `ai` -> `ए/e`.